Vodafone: Mobile money transfer services

 In March 2007, Safaricom, which is part owned by Vodafone and the leading mobile communication provider in Kenya, launched mobile payment software developed by Vodafone.

 By February 2008, the M-PESA money transfer system in Kenya had gained 1.6 million customers.
-By 2011 there were fourteen million M-Pesa accounts by which held 40 percent of the country's savings.
+By 2011 there were fourteen million M-Pesa accounts by which held 40 per cent of the country's savings.
 Following M-PESA's success in Kenya, Vodafone announced that it was to extend the service to Afghanistan.
 The service here was launched on the Roshan network under the brand M-Paisa with a different focus to the Kenyan service.
 M-Paisa was targeted as a vehicle for microfinance institutions' (MFI) loan disbursements and repayments, alongside business-to-business applications such as salary disbursement.
 The Afghanistan launch was followed in April 2008 by the announcement of further a further launch of M-PESA in Tanzania, South Africa and India.

 In February 2012, Vodafone announced a worldwide partnership with Visa.

 Health services

-In November 2009, Vodafone announced the creation of a new business unit focused on the emerging market (the application of mobile communications and network technologies to healthcare).
-One of its early success stories is with the Novartis-led "SMS for Life" project in Tanzania, for which Vodafone developed and deployed a text-message based system that enables all of the country's 4,600 public health facilities to report their levels of anti-malarial medications so that stock level data can be viewed centrally in real-time, enabling timely re-supply of stock.
+In November 2009, Vodafone announced the creation of a new business unit focused on the emerging market supplying mobile communications and network technologies to healthcare.
+One of its early success stories is with the Novartis-led "SMS for Life" project in Tanzania, for which Vodafone developed and deployed a text-message based system that enables all the country's 4,600 public health facilities to report their levels of anti-malarial medications so that stock level data can be viewed centrally in real-time, enabling timely re-supply of stock.
 During the SMS for Life pilot, which covered 129 health facilities over six months, stock-outs dropped from 26% to 0.8%, saving thousands of lives.